How to Tune compaction_throughput_mb_per_sec Safely

 nodetool compactionstats -H

-• Safety Check: Inspect pending tasks and the per-row completed/total columns.
+• Safety check: Inspect pending tasks and the per-row completed/total columns.
 Abort if pending tasks are high relative to active compactions, or if the remaining bytes (sum of total - completed across rows) cannot drain within a few hours at the current throughput.
-High pending counts indicate structural SSTable accumulation, not I/O throttling.
+A high pending count is structural SSTable accumulation, not I/O throttling — raising throughput will not fix it.

 pending tasks: 12